joostdecock/website/src/markdown/docs/developer/examples/en.md

 components: true
 ---

-## Creating a new pattern
+## Creating a new pattern design

-To create a new pattern, call the `freesewing.create()` method with your pattern configuration, and any plugins you want to load as parameters.
+To create a new pattern, call `new freesewing.Design()`.
+It takes your pattern configuration, and any plugins you want to load as parameters.

 For example, if we were creating a new pattern called `Sorcha`: